 I became aware of Earth Trust via a flyer asking for volunteers at Abbey Fishponds local nature reserve in Abingdon.
 I regularly walked through the reserve and on to Thrupp Lake, another Earth Trust site; both places I frequented as a child, so the idea of helping to maintain them really appealed and I signed up.

-We occasionally have workshop days at the Earth Trust Centre, we’ve made bird and bat boxes and even two tern rafts which we later towed into position with a rowing boat.
+We have workshop days at Earth Trust Farm too where we’ve made bird and bat boxes and even two tern rafts which we towed into position on the lake with a rowing boat.
 The Trust also provided scythe training and we now use scythes to mow grass and reedbeds.
 It’s so enjoyable some of us formed a new ‘Scything Gang’!

-Last year I started helping on-site maintenance officer Noel with some of his larger projects at the Centre, so I’m now volunteering for two days a week.
-It may go up to three: another volunteer is a trained hedge layer and he’s kindly agreed to help a few of us give it a try.
+I started helping with on-site maintenance at Earth Trust Centre too, so I’m now volunteering for two days a week.
+Another volunteer is a trained hedge layer and he’s kindly agreed to help a few of us give it a try.
 It’s great to learn another craft and be even more useful to the Trust.

 I really enjoy volunteering.
 Put simply it is very satisfying and rewarding being involved in maintaining local green spaces.
 There are opportunities to not only learn new skills, but to actually use them for real too.